Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

-# Stars Without Number Character Sheet
+# Stars Without Number Revised Edition Character Sheet

-This sheet is created for use in Stars Without Number on Roll20.
-Originally based on the [character sheet design](http://www.onesevendesign.com/swn_charsheets_oneseven.pdf) by OneSevenDesign.
+This sheet is created for use in Stars Without Number Revised Edition on Roll20.

 ### Author/Maintainer